whomper/EDOS/README.md

 - Load / Save Binary File
 - Compare Files

-The default drive can be selected using the New Drive command drive is specified, either in the full filename or a specific selection (as in Duplicate Disk command)
+The default drive can be selected using the New Drive command and all subsequent commands defualt to it unless another drive is specified, either in the full filename or a specific selection (as in Duplicate Disk command)

 ## File Structure
 The project contains several files, eachone focuses on